 Highlights of the meeting include an opening plenary session planned for the new Pennsylvania State Archives (Oct.
 26) and lunchtime keynote speaker Dr. Anthea M. Hartig, Elizabeth MacMillan Director of the Smithsonian’s National Museum of American History (Oct.
 27).

+Participation will be confirmed by the program committee through the late Spring and program announced shortly thereafter.
 For more information, please contact Dr. Anne Verplanck, Associate Professor of American Studies and Public Heritage, Emerita, at firstname.lastname@example.org